joseph-a-levine/authoring/_older/march_2025.md

 No books knocked me on my butt this month.
 I re-read *[Zuleika Dobson](https://jablevine.com/older/june_2023)* after my mom's visit; she stayed at the Randolph Hotel, which has Sir Osbert Lancaster's famous illustrations of the novel on the walls of the tea room.
 Tchaikovsky's *Children of Time* was as entertaining as people say.
 A collection of [Le Guin's short stories](https://en.wikipedia.org/wiki/The_Compass_Rose) was high variance.
 Two memoirs, from [Obama's 2008 campaign manager](https://www.amazon.co.uk/Audacity-Win-David-Plouffe/dp/0670021334) and [the military head of the Manhattan Project](https://www.amazon.co.uk/Now-Can-Told-Manhattan-Paperbacks/dp/0306801892), were interesting historical documents but lacked a literary spark.

-*Tell Them of Kings, Battles, and Elephants* by Mathias Énard gestured at excellence. Énard, translated from the french by Charlotte Mandell, tells the possibly-true story of Michaelangelo's 1506 visit to Istanbul, to design a bridge for the [Golden Horn](https://en.wikipedia.org/wiki/Golden_Horn).
-The novel's endnote purports authenticity, based on a sketch of a "Project for a Bridge for the Golden Horn" which was found in the Ottoman archives and attributed to Michaelangelo, as well as some security records.
+*Tell Them of Kings, Battles, and Elephants* by Mathias Énard gestured at excellence. Énard, translated from the French by Charlotte Mandell, tells the possibly-true story of Michelangelo's 1506 visit to Istanbul, to design a bridge for the [Golden Horn](https://en.wikipedia.org/wiki/Golden_Horn).
+The novel's endnote purports authenticity, based on a sketch of a "Project for a Bridge for the Golden Horn" which was found in the Ottoman archives and attributed to Michelangelo, as well as some security records.
 Reviewers doubt: the [Asian Review of Books](https://asianreviewofbooks.com/tell-them-of-battles-kings-and-elephants-by-mathias-enard/), the [London Review of Books](https://www.lrb.co.uk/the-paper/v41/n02/adam-mars-jones/oud-saz-and-kaman), the [New Yorker](https://archive.ph/Z6RU3).
-There are nice sections which gesture at Borgesian though experiments, but the novel gets a bit too French for me.
+There are nice sections which gesture at Borgesian thought experiments, but the novel gets a bit too French for me.
 For alternate histories about voyages by Renaissance painters, I prefer the one about [Caravaggio's tennis game](https://www.amazon.co.uk/Sudden-Death-Alvaro-Enrigue/dp/0735213445).

 I'm hopeful for March.
 I stayed up until 1am last night on the first 150 pages of *Love in the Time of Cholera*.